tetrapod00/godot-docs/tutorials/3d/global_illumination/using_sdfgi.rst

 The amount of indirect energy emitted by a light is governed by its color, energy *and* indirect energy properties.
-To make a specific light emit more or less indirect energy without affecting the amount of direct light emitted by the light, adjust the **Indirect Energy** property in the Light3D inspector.
+To make a specific light emit more or less indirect energy without affecting the amount of direct light emitted by the light, adjust the :uiproperty:`Indirect Energy` property in the Light3D inspector.

 To ensure correct visuals when using SDFGI, you must configure your meshes and lights' global illumination properties according to their *purpose* in the